NeuralEnsemble/ephyviewer/doc/interface.rst

 It is also easy to quickly adjust scale and placement:

-* To show more or less time at once, right-click and drag right or left to contract or expand time.
+* To show more or less time at once, right-click (Control-click on Mac) and drag right or left to contract or expand time.
 * Press the auto scale button to automatically scale signals and color maps.
 * Scroll the mouse wheel to zoom in a trace viewer or a video viewer, or to rescale the color map in a time-frequency viewer.